nawabahmadreshi/documentation/ingredients/sdk_setup/plist_manifest.md

 - `applinks:bnc.lt`

-**If you have a white label domain, follow [the instructions below](/recipes/branch_universal_links/ios/#advanced-support-ssltls-with-your-dns) to ensure that it is configured for Universal Links.** For this example, we've whitelabeled our Branch links with `link.customapp.com`, so we need to add two domains:

-- `applinks:bnc.lt`
-- `applinks:link.customapp.com`

 {% image src='/img/recipes/universal_links/add_domains.png' half center alt='xcode add domains' %}

 **Note: If you encounter any issues, please follow the [full instructions here](/recipes/branch_universal_links/ios/).**